 \section{Conclusion}

-We have presented a novel analytical framework for characterizing the coverage probability and ergodic capacity of JCAS in cellular networks.
-Using an information theoretic framework based on the estimation rate metric developed in \cite{Bliss2014}, we have extended the notion of coverage probability to the radar setting, defining it as the probability that the rate of information extracted about the parameters of interest associated with a typical sensing target being tracked by the network exceeds some threshold.
-Similarly, we define ergodic sensing capacity as the expected value of this quantity.
-Focusing on the multicarrier setting, we have established upper and lower bounds on the estimation rate in terms of an aggregate SINR induced by taking a weighted average of per-resource element SINRs experienced by the radar receiver over the excitation signal.
-Using this model, we developed a stochastic geometry framework for characterizing the sensing and communication coverage probabilities and ergodic capacities in a mmWave JCAS network employing a shared multicarrier waveform and directional beamforming.
+We have presented a novel analytical framework for characterizing the coverage probability and ergodic rate of JCAS in cellular networks.
+Using a characterization of parameter estimation based on mutual information, we extended the notion of coverage probability to the radar setting, defining it as the probability that the rate of information extracted about the parameters of interest associated with a typical sensing target being tracked by the network exceeds some threshold.
+Similarly, we define ergodic sensing rate as the expected value of this quantity.
+Focusing on the setting of doppler and delay estimation, we established upper and lower bounds on the sensing rate in terms of an aggregate SINR induced by taking a weighted average of per-resource element SINRs experienced by the radar receiver over the excitation signal.
+Using this model, we developed a stochastic geometry framework with which to characterize the sensing and communication coverage probabilities and ergodic capacities in a mmWave JCAS network employing a shared multi-carrier waveform and directional beamforming.
 As a first step in our analysis, we derived a generic method for obtaining closed form upper and lower bounds on the Laplace Transform of a shot noise process.
-We leveraged this result to establish bounds on the CCDFs of a series of bounding and approximate radar SINR models and the communication SINR model.
+We leveraged this result to establish bounds on the CCDFs of a series of bounding and approximate sensing SINR models and the communication SINR model.
 We further established expressions for the ergodic sensing and communication efficiencies as corollaries with respect to these bounds.
 Over the course of our analysis, we developed some noteworthy, independent results: an analog to H{\"o}lder's inequality in the setting of harmonic, rather than geometric, means of functions in a measure space, and a result linking the Laplace Transform of a non-negative random variable to its Mellin Transform via an inverse Mellin Transform.
-Using our bounds for JCAS coverage and capacity, we have investigated performance trends in a numerical case study.
+Using our bounds for JCAS coverage and rate, we investigated performance trends in a numerical case study.
 Among several insights, our numerical analysis indicates the possibility that network densification improves sensing performance -- in contrast to the communication function.